Utility patents are the best way to protect most inventions. But to get one, you have to convince a USPTO examiner that your application is worthy.

 Legally, a US patent gives the owner the right to sue to collect royalties/damages and/or to attempt to block someone else from practicing the invention in the United States, but not internationally.
 The exact scope of legal protection is determined by the patent claims.

 Patent valuation: Patent valuation is dictated in part by the desires of others to practice the invention, the effectiveness of the patent in thwarting these desires (what the claims cover), and the invention’s potential market size.
 If a particular patent covers an invention that no one else wants to practice, that patent isn’t going to be worth much!

 Assuming maintenance fees are paid at 3-4, 7-8, and 11-12 years after issue, US utility patents typically last for 20 years from initial filing, sometimes more if the USPTO has taken too long to review the application.
-After that, they expire and become public domain.
+After that, they expire (go abandoned) and become public domain.

 Don’t like having your own inventions used against you?
 Before your patent issues, consider filing a continuation application.